hnu-vis/DataCrafter/README.md

 # DataCrafter

 This is the source code for our paper "Human-Guided Image Generation for Small-Scale Training Datasets Expansion."

+This project uses [python 3.10](https://www.python.org/), [cuda 11.8](https://developer.nvidia.com/cuda-toolkit), and [torch 2.3.0](https://pytorch.org/).
+Go check it out if you don't have them installed.
 ## Replicate the results of M2M
 If you'd like to reproduce the projection results in the paper, please follow the commands below.
 ```sh